Sage-Bionetworks-Workflows/eks-stack/README.md

 - ArgoCD: Secret is named `argocd-initial-admin-secret` with a default username of `admin`
 - Grafana: Secret is named `victoria-metrics-k8s-stack-grafana` with a default username of `admin`

+## Tear down of EKS stacks
+If you need to fully tear down all of the infra start at the smallest point and work outwards.
+Destroy items in this order:

+- Go into the argoCD UI and delete all applications
+- Run `tofu destroy --auto-approve` as a task in spacelift for the Kubernetes Deployments stack
+- Run `tofu destroy --auto-approve` as a task in spacelift for the infrastructure deployment stack

 ## Spacelift
 Here are some instructions on setting up spacelift.